brettz9/git-utilities/README.md

 ## To-dos

-1. Add tests and coverage
+1. Add to tests and coverage
 1. Allow passing in cwd (or defaulting to `process.cwd()`).
 1. Refactor to make export which just returns the URL that would be used
 1. Document with some CLI examples